 Imaging

 Turn on the microscope.
-Set the microscope incubator temperature to 37 °C, the humidity to 95%, and the carbon dioxide to 5%.
+Set the microscope incubator temperature to 37 °C.

 Bring the objective to be used (100x oil immersion) to the central position as the objective turret will not be accessible later.
 Unscrew the objective and screw it back together with an objective ring (Figure 4A) so that the objective can be brought closer to the cells.
 If an oil objective is being used here, add a drop of oil at this step.